 Three factors outside of your computer control how quickly you can view Web pages:

 The tests referenced on this page address the first issue, and measure the Internet bandwidth between your computer and PC Matic's servers.
-We also have tests that can measure the round-trip time between your computer and seven different sites on the Internet, here.

 Of course, the response time of our site will always be wonderful...:) (If not, we'll tell you on the home page.)